-Employers and workers alike find these terms confusing.
-This article explains the difference between the National Living Wage and the National Minimum Wage and shows the latest changes and new increased rates from 1st April 2022.
+These terms and the changing age bands cause much confusion.
+This article explains the difference between the National Living Wage and the National Minimum Wage and outlines the new increased rates from 1st April 2022.
 We also highlight the penalties for employers for non compliance, where common mistakes occur, and how to avoid these.

-From 1st April 2021, all workers aged 23 and over are legally entitled to be paid at least £8.91 per hour.
+From 1st April 2022, all workers aged 23 and over are legally entitled to be paid at least £9.50 per hour.
 This is the National Living Wage (NLW).
-Before 1st April 2021, the National Living Wage is only applied to those aged 25 and over.
+The new rate represents an increase of 59p per hour (6.6%).

 Apprentices are entitled to the apprentice rate if they’re either: